Leviob/Privacy-Inquiry/README.md

 An API key from Privacy.com is required for this script to function.
 The `apikey` variable can be modified to equal the API key.

 ### Search by Date
 Passing a date will initiate a search for all transactions made on that date.
-The date argument can be formatted as yyyy-mm-dd, or mm-dd.
-Omitting the year will search for the day and month of the current year.
+The date argument can be formatted as yyyy-m-d, or m-d.
+Omitting the year will search for most recent corresponding day and month(current year, or previous year).
 Single digit days and months are also accepted.
 For example:

-    $ ./privacy_inquiry.py 2020-04-11
+    $ ./privacy_inquiry.py 2020-4-11
     CHIPOTLE ONLINE was paid $8.53 on April 11, 2020

 ### Search by Amount